After this presentation, faculty and administrators will be able to:

 - Begin presentation.

-- Discuss department or campus issues.
+- Discuss possible accommodation strategies and department or campus issues.

 - Note campus resources.